manuelbomi/An-Approach-to-Enterprise-Integration-of-Generative-AI-Models-Using-OpenWebUI-and-Ollama-on-Docker/README.md

 ---
 Select installation method for your target OS.
 ---
-For Linux, use the command
+For Linux, use the command:
 ---

 ```ruby
 curl -fsSL https://ollama.com/install.sh | sh
 ```
 to install Ollama from the command line.
-Rxample is shown below
+Example is shown below
 ---
 ![Image](https://github.com/user-attachments/assets/54374cf7-3e6d-4a3b-951c-40f9f5b6113a)